darrenjw/metagenomics/EBIMetagenomics.md

 The data frame contains three variables: `OTU`, corresponding to the OTU ID, `Count`, representing the number of times the OTU was encountered in the run, and `Tax`, a string containing a taxonomic classification associated with the OTU.

-Note that the function `getRunOtu` contains two optional boolean arguments, `verb` and `plot.preston`, both of which default to `FALSE`.
+Note that the function `getRunOtu` contains two optional Boolean arguments, `verb` and `plot.preston`, both of which default to `FALSE`.
 The former simply echos the run ID to the console, and the latter displays a [Preston plot](https://en.wikipedia.org/wiki/Relative_species_abundance) for the OTU data.
 This can be useful to get a quick visual understanding of the nature of the run.
 After downloading, a plot can be constructed manually with:

 ```r
 plot(octav(run$Count),main="Preston plot")